AllanRaf/wowvideo/README.md

 ## Future Work

 ### Features to add
 - Let the user skip a video by pressing on the same channel again.
 - Update number of unseen videos underneath a channel

 ### Use Redux Middleware
-- It will be useful to use Redux Middlware to handle an increased number of dispatches when the app becomes more complex
+- It would be useful to use Redux Middlware to handle an increased number of dispatches when the app becomes more complex.
+At its current state this was not deemed necessary.